How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 A traditional Japanese building, the Kanazawa Castle, with gray-tiled roofs is partially obscured by blooming pink cherry blossoms in the foreground.
 Visiting the Kanazawa Castle is a must on your 2 day Kanazawa itinerary.
 Here you will get to enjoy breathtaking views and a sea of cherry blossoms.

 Right around the corner, you will find the breathtaking Kanazawa Castle Park and Kanazawa Castle.
-This is where the Maeda Clan, a wealthy Samurai family of high-ranking officials, ruled the Kaga Domain from.
+This is where the Maeda Clan, a wealthy Samurai family of high-ranking officials, ruled the Kaga Domain.

 The Maeda Clan is responsible for the construction of most of Kanazawa’s spectacular sights – including this castle and the neighboring Kenroku-en Garden.